Satellite-im/Solana-Faucet/README.md

 # TODO
-add codes to standard api response
+add codes to standard api response user correct response codes, also when no records are found but api did that successfully, should be a success status

 # CORS
 To access API, you must be on localhost:3000, localhost:3001, or *.satellite.one.
 To add more domains, contact Hogan or Manuel